w3c/secure-payment-confirmation/explainer.md

 > to e.g. Dynamic Linking, but we aim to produce a solution that could be
 > vetted as such.

-* Allows for in-flow enrollment of Customers during a traditional challenge flow.
+* Allows for in-flow enrollment of Customers during a traditional challenge flow, as well as outside of a transaction.

 ### Non-Goals